 - 3.4 Water vole burrows were recorded on all surveyed ditches with the exception of Ditch 7.
 A small number of water vole footprints and droppings were found on several of the ditches. - 3.5 Ad hoc records of water vole were made when undertaking other surveys on the site, for example the characteristic 'plop' sound made by water voles when entering the water was heard during the reptile survey and aquatic invertebrate survey.
 In addition, a water vole 'plop' sound was also heard at Pond 2 during the completion of reptile surveys in adjacent habitat.
 A possible water vole feeding station was recorded on the pond margin.
-No burrows were found on the pond margins during the water vole and otter survey. - 3.6 The camera traps were checked on 12th and 25th September 2018 and did not record any water voles.
+No burrows were found on the pond margins during the water vole and otter survey, or during the subsequent ecological watching brief during pond infilling. - 3.6 The camera traps were checked on 12th and 25th September 2018 and did not record any water voles.